Africa Regional HIV Grant - Removing Legal Barriers

 - Botswana: the proportion of people expressing accepting attitudes towards people living with HIV decreased from 65% in 2008 to 24% in 2013.
-14% of LGBT respondents were denied health care services in some areas of the county.
+Of LGBT respondents, 14% were denied health-care services in some areas of the country.

 - Seychelles: Given the small size of the islands, many key informants cited embarrassment due to stigma as a barrier to accessing HIV-related services, particularly in their local districts.

 - Côte D’Ivoire: 36% of sex workers interviewed reported being forced to have sexual intercourse against their will, and 48% reported having been physically assaulted.
 Close to 20% of sex workers reported being either intimidated or harassed by the police, and 23% were afraid to access health services.